 - Your project will only be used by people who are technical

 There are lots of templates and libraries out there that provide frontend components and layouts that you can use to build admin panels.
 You can find templates for whichever frontend framework you use — Bootstrap, React, Angular, you name it.

 You’ll have to write code to connect the frontend to your databases and APIs, but you’ll get a decent UX out-of-the-box without much CSS and JS fiddling.

 There’s one big trap to watch out for with frontend templates — visuals.

 It’s important to optimize for utility over visuals.
-Your frontend admin template should work with the technologies you already use (even if it’s not the hottest JS framework), and should be easy to maintain and extend as your app evolves.
-Choose the boring template that does the job over the trending template that comes with 3 icon sets.
+Your frontend admin template should work with the technologies you already use (even if they don’t include the hottest JS framework) and should be easy to maintain and extend as your app evolves.
+Choose the boring template that does the job over the trendy template that comes with three icon sets.

-Frontend templates are okay for firefighting.
-You can set them up to give you a lot of control in editing data, but they won’t be as flexible as a database client and you may face novel problems that require manually digging into the database to solve.
+Frontend templates aren’t good for firefighting — You can set them up to give you a lot of control in editing data, but they won’t be as flexible as a database client, and you may face novel problems that require manually digging into the database to solve.

-Frontend templates can be difficult to maintain and extend.
-Because these libraries only give you the components, you have to write custom code to put them together and connect them to your backend.
-Custom code has an up-front cost to write, and a continual cost to maintain.
+Frontend templates can be difficult to set up and connect to — Because these libraries only give you the components, you have to write custom code to put them together and connect them to your backend.
+Custom code has an up-front cost to write and a continual cost to maintain.